3838438org/build-support/pkg/README.2.7.3.txt

     * xorg-docs 1.7
     * xorg-sgml-doctools 1.11
   * pkg:
-    * Edit /etc/ssh_config on install, so it will find xauth
+    * Set XAuthLocation in /etc/ssh_config and /etc/sshd_config, so ssh can find xauth (#619)
-    * Edit /etc/sshd_config on install, so it will find xauth
   * server:
     * Xvfb should once again work on Snow Leopard (#588)
-    * xorg-server 1.12.3 plus other patches
+    * xorg-server 1.12.4 plus other patches
-      * Work around menu bar bug on Mountain Lion (#607)

 == Changes in 2.7.2 ==
   * All changes in 2.7.1 plus: